Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: The Rules of the Game

-Sometimes (and a bit provocatively) it is claimed that there are essentially only two measures on the line (or on $\R^n$): \textbf{Lebesgue measure} $A\mapsto \lambda(A)$ and \textbf{Dirac measure} $A\mapsto \delta_x(A)$, where $x\in\cake$ is a fixed point.
+Sometimes (and a bit provocatively) it is claimed that there are essentially only two measures on $\concake$ (or on $\RR$ or $\RR^n$): \textbf{Lebesgue measure} $A\mapsto \lambda(A)$ and \textbf{Dirac measure} $A\mapsto \delta_x(A)$, where $x\in\concake$ is a fixed point.
 Let us briefly discuss these two extremes and explain as to why the claim is incorrect but still sensible.

-\paragraph*{Dirac Measure.} Let $a\in\cake$ be a fixed point and set $A\mapsto \delta_a(A) = 1$ or $=0$ according to $a\in A$ or $a\notin A$, respectively.
-This definition works for any $A\subseteq\cake$, and it is easy to see that this set-function is indeed a measure (in the sense of Definition~\ref{def:measure} on the $\sigma$-algebra $\calA=\mathfrak{P}(\cake)$~-- or any smaller $\sigma$-algebra over $\cake$.
+\paragraph*{Dirac Measure.} Let $a\in\concake$ be a fixed point and set $A\mapsto \delta_a(A) = 1$ or $=0$ according to $a\in A$ or $a\notin A$, respectively.
+This definition works for any $A\subseteq\concake$, and it is easy to see that this set-function is indeed a measure (in the sense of Definition~\ref{def:measure} on the $\sigma$-algebra $\calA=\mathfrak{P}(\concake)$~-- or any smaller $\sigma$-algebra over $\concake$.